 Periodontal surgery procedure for subgingival calculus removal

-This is a set of procedures that aim to improve the aesthetic and functional aspect of the gum.
-Within this chapter we will highlight gingival grafts with or without root coverage, frenectomy, crown lengthening, deepening of the vestibule, etc.
+It is a set of procedures that aim to improve the aesthetic and functional aspect of the gum.
+Within this chapter we will highlight gingival grafts with or without root coverage, frenectomy, crown lengthening, vestibule deepening, etc.

-They consist of providing gum where it does not exist, for which donor areas of the mouth are sought that can provide the necessary tissue, without this being detrimental to the donor area, i.e. it is a requirement of this technique that the donor area fully regenerates the tissue it has provided.
-The donor area is usually the palate.
+They consist of providing gum where it does not exist, for this donor areas of the mouth are sought that can provide the necessary tissue, without this being detrimental to the donor area, that is, it is a requirement of this technique that the donor area fully regenerates the tissue you have given.
+Usually the donor area is usually the palate.

-To do this, the area to be operated on is anaesthetised, a bed is prepared in the area that will receive the graft, and the gum removed from the palate is placed.
+To do this, the area to be operated on is anesthetized, a bed is prepared in the area that will receive the graft, and the gum extracted from the palate is placed.
 It is sutured properly.

 This technique is often intended to cover gum recessions that disfigure the smile, but this is not the only indication for this procedure.

 Gum grafting procedure to improve the aesthetics of a fixed prosthesis

 It aims to eliminate or displace an existing frenulum, which pulls on the gum, which hinders the mobility of the lip or which is inserted between two teeth, mainly incisors, creating a space between them.